Arcadia-Science/ProteinCartography/README.md

 4. Download a `.pdb` file from each protein from AlphaFold.
     - This part is a bit slow, as it's currently limited to the number of cores provided to Snakemake.
-    - Hopefully the slowness will be fixed by Nextflow-izing?

 5. Download annotation and feature information for each protein from Uniprot.
-    - This is working, but it's somewhat brittle.
-There can be issues with `bioservices UniProt` that seem to stem from memory allocation issues.

 ### Clustering

 6. Generate a similarity matrix and cluster all protein .pdb files using FoldSeek.

 7. Perform dimensionality reduction and clustering on the similarity matrix.
-    - By default, we perform 30-component PCA and pass this to both TSNE and UMAP.
+    - By default, we perform 30-component PCA and pass this to both TSNE and UMAP for visualization.
+    - For clustering, we use the defaults of [`scanpy`'s Leiden clustering implementation](https://scanpy.readthedocs.io/en/latest/generated/scanpy.tl.leiden.html#scanpy-tl-leiden).

 ### Data Analysis and Aggregation